Jbleezy/BO2-Reimagined/README.md

 #### Hell's Retriever
 * No longer ricochets to other zombies when not charged
-* Each charge exponentially increases total zombies attacked (3 -> 6 -> 10)
+* Decreased charge level 1 max attacks from 6 to 3
-* Unupgraded: changed damage to 2000 (normally does 1000-2000 damage based on number of charges)
+* Unupgraded: increased damage from 1000-2000 depending on charge level to 2000
 * Upgraded: kills on any round when not charged
+* Upgraded: increased charge level 3 max attacks from 6 to 9

 #### G-Strike Beacon
 * Kills on any round